EmranJK/WebDev-Project/README.md

 * Contains various eleements of HTML and CSS.

-* Inter UI project contains semantic UI as well.
+* Inter UI project contains Semantic UI as well.